daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-30-Mcapitata-Development-16S-Analysis-Part-3.md

 #SBATCH --mail-type=BEGIN,END,FAIL #email you when job starts, stops and/or fails
 #SBATCH --mail-user=ashuffmyer@uri.edu #your email to send notifications
 #SBATCH --account=putnamlab
-#SBATCH --error="idfiltered_script_error" #if your job fails, the error report will be put in this file
+#SBATCH --error="diversity_script_error" #if your job fails, the error report will be put in this file
-#SBATCH --output="idfiltered_output_script" #once your job is completed, any final job report comments will be put in this file
+#SBATCH --output="diversity_output_script" #once your job is completed, any final job report comments will be put in this file

 source /usr/share/Modules/init/sh # load the module function module load QIIME2/2021.8